-The major goals of marketing range from building brand awareness to enhancing engagement that can eventually generate revenue for the company.
+The major marketing goals range from building brand awareness to enhancing engagement that can eventually generate revenue.

 Over the years, the way marketing is carried out has transformed, and new ways have come to the fore.
 Although the goals have stayed the same, marketing in the 21st century has gone through tremendous change.

-Similarly, the beginning of the 20th Century also brought in a significant change in the world of direct marketing.
+Similarly, the beginning of the 20th Century also brought in a significant change in direct marketing.
 Procter & Gamble began emphasizing market research and direct-to-retailer sales.
 George.
-P. Johnson's new company, on the other hand, organized events where automobile companies could reach out to their potential buyers who could test drive their favorite vehicle.
+On the other hand, P. Johnson's new company organized events where automobile companies could reach out to potential buyers who could test drive their favorite vehicle.

-This was how “Field Marketing” entered the world of business in the form it is done today.
+This was how “Field Marketing” entered the business world in the form it is done today.
 Over a hundred years have passed, and it remains a significant part of any marketing campaign.

 What Is Field Marketing?

-Like other marketing branches, field marketing also has a set of common goals such as brand awareness and enhancing engagement with targeted local communities.
+Like other marketing branches, field marketing also has common goals such as brand awareness and enhancing engagement with targeted local communities.
 More specific objectives of a campaign may vary from brand to brand and campaign to campaign.

 Field Marketers interacting with the brand’s customers face-to-face to make sure they’re informed and educated.
 They also try to persuade a potential consumer base to go ahead and make the buying decision.